 Building your own CRM

-At Deepnote, we're building new data science notebooks.
-They serve as a powerful interface on top of your data warehouse allowing you to build interactive applications, or quiet processes automating your daily work.
+👉 At Deepnote, we're building a new kind of data notebook.
+It serves as a powerful interface on top of your data warehouse that allows you to create interactive applications and automate your daily work.
 Try it out!

 Share this post